top of page

 What are management accounts?

-Management accounts are a set of financial reports compiled for company directors, business owners, and shareholders.
+Management accounts are financial reports compiled for company directors, business owners, and shareholders.
 They contain crucial business information related to sales, cash flow, and profitability.

 Management accounts usually consist of a profit and loss and a balance sheet at a minimum.
 They are generally compiled every month or quarter.